mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 	    [200, {"Content-Type" => "text/html"}, ["<h1>Hello world!<\/h1>Ruby Version " + RUBY_VERSION + " on " + RUBY_PLATFORM]]
 	  end
 	end

+Save it and change the permissions like this:

+    sudo chown sysop:www-readwrite /var/www/sandbox.local/site/my_app.rb

+With that done, now let’s test the Ruby app manually to see if that works.

 #### Test if the Ruby app works by default, run it via 'rackup'.